syncfusion-content/windowsforms-docs/WindowsForms/SfButton/How-To.md

 **Note**: The Cancel button may not work if another control on the form intercepts the ESC key.

-## Show the tooltip on mouse hover
+## Show the Tooltip on Mouse Hover

 The SfToolTip can be shown on the SfButton when the mouse hovering.
 Follow the steps to perform this feature: